Selma’s Comeback

 A passion for people

 None of this work would have been possible without the unwavering commitment of countless people.
-Every department at WithersRavenel has played a role in the success of Selma, and the Town’s leadership has worked tirelessly to address the deteriorated infrastructure issues.
+Every department at WithersRavenel has played a role in the success of Selma.
+The Town’s leadership worked tirelessly to address the deteriorated infrastructure issues.

-WithersRavenel has helped Selma solve a problem that has existed for decades and has gone on to tackle a lot of other lingering issues too.
+WithersRavenel has helped Selma solve a problem that has existed for decades.
 We have used innovative technology creatively to stretch every last dollar of existing funding resources.
-Through the downtown revitalization efforts, we hope to give the community a second chance at the opportunities they have missed out on in the past.
+Through the downtown revitalization efforts, we hope to give the community a second chance at the opportunities.